 If you’re buying the mattress and bed separately, ensure that the mattress adequately fits the frame.
 If it’s too small, there could be a dangerous gap that your child could get stuck in.

-Here's our mattress sizing chart with might be helpful in this case.
+Here's our mattress sizing chart, which might be helpful in this case.

 Remember, don’t change too many things at once.
 The only thing that should be different about bedtime is the bed itself.
 Stories, routines, and the hour you put your toddler down should all remain constant.